alegrigoriev/AlegrDiff/ReadMe.txt

 Done:

+Show allowed range for GOTO offset.
+Validate offset in GOTO dialog for binary view
+Show number of identical and different files in the status line.
+Save viewed files mask.
 Make icons for the resizeable dialogs
 Show confirmation dialog if fingerprint calculation is canceled. save viewing preferences.
 If I select two-pane view for one pair of files, I expect to have the same view when opening the next file pair.